AlbaXIII/sinking-ships/README.md

 ## **Technology and additional software used**
 - Python3
     - [random](https://docs.python.org/3/library/random.html)
-        - Random.randrange function used to generate random coordinates for placement of enemy ships on computer board.
+        - Random.randrange function used to generate random coordinates for placement of enemy ships on computer board, and attack coordinates on the player's board.
     - [board](https://pypi.org/project/board/#description)
         - Used to implement a general board structure in order to somplify the actual process of generating a game space.
     - [colorama](https://pypi.org/project/colorama/)